Can I use my Gmail address to send my marketing campaigns?

 What’s the difference between an ISP, MBP, and ESP?

 An internet service provider (ISP) is a company that provides internet-related services.
-Internet service provider companies might also offer free or paid mailbox service.
+Internet service provider companies might also offer free or paid mailbox services.
 Companies that provide mailbox services are called MBP.
 ISP and MBP companies that provide bulk email sending services are called email service providers.

 What is IP warming, and why is it important?